CVE-2022-21907

 - Inbound HTTP requests with

-Transfer-Encoding: chunkedthat include abnormal or oversized trailing headers after the final zero-length chunk, targeting IIS, WinRM, or WSDAPI endpoints - A pool grooming phase preceding the exploit: a burst of precisely sized HTTP requests designed to fill and free pool allocations so that controlled data occupies the memory region where the uninitialized tracker structure will be allocated
+Transfer-Encoding: chunkedthat include abnormal or oversized trailing headers after the final zero-length chunk, targeting IIS, WinRM, or WSDAPI endpoints - Pool grooming phase: a burst of sized HTTP requests to fill and free pool allocations, planting controlled data where the uninitialized tracker structure will be allocated

-UlpAllocateFastTrackerto allocate a tracker structure with stale pointer and length fields from prior pool usage, leading to use-after-free dereferences or out-of-bounds writes in kernel pool memory - Potential kernel crash (bugcheck) on failed exploitation attempts, manifesting as unexpected BSOD events on internet-facing Windows servers running http.sys-backed services
+UlpAllocateFastTrackerto allocate a tracker with stale pointer and length fields, leading to use-after-free dereferences or out-of-bounds writes - Kernel bugcheck (BSOD) on failed exploitation attempts on internet-facing Windows servers running http.sys-backed services

-- Wormable propagation pattern: multiple hosts on the same network segment experiencing identical HTTP-triggered kernel crashes or compromises within a short time window
+- Wormable propagation pattern: multiple hosts on the same network segment experiencing identical HTTP-triggered kernel crashes within a short time window